Meet the Food & Water Watch staff

 Matt Smith — New Jersey Organizer

 Matt Smith is an organizer for Food & Water Watch in New Jersey.
 He is responsible for developing and implementing legislative, field organizing, and media strategies and campaigns in support of Food & Water Watch policy goals.
 Matt has organizing experience in the climate justice movement as a state coordinator for 350.org in NJ.
 He holds a Bachelor of Science degree in Finance from Philadelphia University.
 He can be reached at msmith(at)fwwatch(dot)org.

-Liz Solorio is the Program and Administrative Assistant at Food & Water Watch.
-Based in Oakland, her main task involves providing support for the Organizing department.
+Liz Solorio is the Activist Network Coordinator/Program Associate at Food & Water Watch.
+Based in Oakland, her main tasks involve providing programming and administrative support for the Organizing department.
+She also helps staff the Food & Water Watch campus program, including leading trainings for students and supervising campus coordinators.
 Prior to joining Food & Water Watch, Liz conducted research on labor issues in international trade agreements and interned at the National Family Farm Coalition.
 Liz graduated from UC Berkeley with a degree in society and environment and a dual minor in Spanish and education.
-She is fluent in Spanish and intermediate in Portuguese.
+She is fluent in Spanish and translates materials for the organizing department.
 She can be reached at esolorio(at)fwwatch(dot)org.

 Nisha Swinton — Senior Organizer